 The Tides South Beach: 1220 Ocean Drive.
 This is an Art Deco landmark building built in 1936 by famed architect L. Murray Dixon and renovated by Kelly Wearstler.
 It is a wonderful boutique hotel, with great outdoor terrace, restaurant and lobby and 45 suites.

-The Freehand: At 2727 Indian Creek Parkway, The Freehand is the newly opened hostel owned by the hip Nomad Hotel in New York.
+The Freehand: At 2727 Indian Creek Parkway, The Freehand is hotel/hostel owned by the hip Nomad Hotel in New York.
 Though small, I had a private room with king bed and small bath.
 There are other rooms including rooms with bunks for younger travelers.
 Here you will find a young crowd including some from Europe and South America.
 There is an eclectic lobby and a large pool and outdoor lounge area near the bar.
 I would ask for a quiet room.
 A continental breakfast is served in the lobby which you can take outside to eat.
 This was a fun, hip experience all at a reasonable cost!

 The Redbury: At 1776 Collins Ave, the Redbury, by SLS is an attractive boutique property.

 I also liked the Surfcomber, a Kimpton Hotel at 1717 Collins Ave.
+It has two restaurants and bars along with a spa.

 Aloft Brickell: I found that the Aloft Brickell was a perfect spot from which to explore Miami.
 Away from crowded Miami Beach, it is located near downtown and between Coconut Grove/Coral Gables and the Wynwood Arts/Design Districts.
 It is a short drive to Miami Beach.
 Plus there are restaurants near the hotel that my local friends enjoy.
 I always enjoy the contemporary vibe/decor of the Aloft chain.
 They also offer valet parking and a free buffet breakfast in the room rate.